zenml-io/terraform-provider-zenml/docs/guides/getting-started.md

 ## Prerequisites

 - [Terraform](https://www.terraform.io/downloads.html) 0.13+
-- A ZenML server and API key
+- A ZenML server
+- An API key for authentication

 ## Provider Configuration

-First, configure the ZenML provider in your Terraform configuration:
+Configure the ZenML provider in your Terraform configuration:

 ```hcl
 terraform {